MarkoCen/ngPopup/README.md

-#ngPopup
+#angular-popup
 -----
-ngPopup is a jQuery-independent modal / modeless dialog, it has only dependency on [AngularJS], it has super easy-to-use options and methods, with fully customized theme.
+angular-popup is a jQuery-independent modal / modeless dialog, it has only dependency on [AngularJS], it has super easy-to-use options and methods, with fully customized theme.

 ##Install